ChillDillPickle/appm-4600-numerics/policies.md

 ## Grading
 - 15% for lab/recitation days.
   - Each day is pass/fail (you turn it in on time or you don't), but you are allowed one free "droppped" lab
-- 30% Homework.
+- 33% Homework.
-  - Late homework is not accepted, but you are allowed one free "dropped" homework.
-Your lowest-scoring homework will be automatically dropped.
+  - Homework is not dropped, but theoretically you could earn up to 3% extra credit on the homework to count torwards your overall score.
 - 30% Midterms (2 midterms, each 15%)
 - 25% Final exam